tugascrown204/clean-code-advisor/CONTRIBUTING.md

 4. **Run tests** to ensure everything works correctly before submitting your pull request.
 5. **Submit a pull request**

+If you have any questions, feel free to reach out to the maintainers.

 Thank you for your contributions!